Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

-Between the looming spectre of climate change, the COVID-19 pandemic and the incessant plague of internet ‘influencers’, sometimes it’s easy to get down about the state of the world.
+Between the looming spectre of climate change, the fearsome state of global affairs, and the incessant plague of internet ‘influencers’, sometimes it’s easy to get down about the state of the world.

-Yet through all the negatives there’s one constant source of positivity; one beacon of light pushing back the darkness (two if you count The Great British Bake Off).
+Yet through all the negatives there’s one constant source of positivity; one beacon of light pushing back the darkness (well, two if you count The Great British Bake Off).
 We’re talking about charities.

 It’s impossible to overstate how important charities are.
 They fight for the oppressed, the downtrodden, the sick and the war torn.
 They fight for culture and art.
 Most of all, they fight for the promise of a better future for the people and animals who call this planet home.

 There are thousands of charities, but there’s always more room for people looking to do good.
 So in this guide we’ll cover everything you need to know about starting your own charity, because it’s never too late to fight for a cause you’re passionate about.

 Before you do anything you’ve got to research what type of charity you want to start.
 This can be tough, because the chances are you have several areas of interest.
 It can be tempting to try and fit them all in to the one cause.

 But remember that every great charity has a specific cause (and legally you need one).
 You can’t hit every bird with one stone.
 It's better to be laser-focused on one cause rather than splitting your time, effort and money between lots.

 So figure out what you'll do.
 Will you help local artists?
 Native animals?
 Or start a global environmental charity aimed at fighting climate change?
 Think about your interests and go from there.

 We've outlined the main different types of charities below: